hhelgason/CSE599-DL-final-project/index.md

 |:--:|
 | *Figure 6: Gauge 221: Jökulsá River.
 Measured vs. simulated streamflow for the test period.* |

+We see that the performance of these models is rather good, especially for gauge 221 (Jökulsá River).

+## LSTM states and activations

 # Further work
 For this project, training data was only available for 10 basins.
 Training on more basins would allow the model to better generalize and yield more accurate results.
 Although the model was trained on relatively few basins, its accuracy was good.
 These models can be used in daily inflow forecasts for hydropower operations in Iceland.